 Meanwhile, as home values have climbed, mortgage rates have dropped.

-The average 30-year fixed rate mortgage rate is near 3.375% with lenders quoting low rates and APRs.
-For homeowners choosing VA mortgage rates, rates are even lower.
+The average 30-year fixed rate mortgage continues its 13-week run at or below 3.5%, with lenders quoting low rates and APRs.
+For homeowners choosing VA mortgage rates, mortgage costs are even lower.

 Getting a condo mortgage can sometimes be a challenge.

 Remember that, last decade, condo lending burned lenders for hundreds of millions in losses.
 Today's lenders, therefore, are a bit more cautious.
 They carefully review what they'll lend, to whom, and in which condo building.

 Condos buyers have fewer mortgage choices as compared to single-family home buyers.
 They sometimes pay higher costs, too.